FROST: a momentum-conserving CUDA implementation of a hierarchical fourth-order forward symplectic integrator: Individual adaptive time-steps and time-step symmetrisation

 A few remarks should be noted about both time-step factor expressions above.
 The arithmetic time-step is physically meaningful (i.e. finite and non-negative) only for time-step derivative values $\ud{\tau}/\ud{t}<2$.
 A straightforward solution for this is just to limit the maximum value of the derivative.
 However, we note that if $\tau$ is multiplied by a constant factor its time derivative changes by this factor as well.
 Thus a more elegant solution is to lower the time-step until is time derivative again fulfils the condition $\ud{\tau}/\ud{t}<2$.

 Concerning the harmonic time-step factor we note that we have discarded a mathematically valid solution during the derivation which would have led into negative or infinite time-step factors.
-In addition, the point $\ud{\tau}/\ud{t}=0$, which is a so-called removable discontinuity, has to be treated separately to render the expression of the time-step continuous and differentiable everywhere.
+The solution in Eq. \eqref{eq: time-step-factor} selected for this study is continuous and differentiable everywhere, even when the derivative of the time-step is zero.
 The expression of the symmetrised harmonic time-step is anti-symmetric w.r.t. the point $(0,\tau)$.
 The expression for the symmetrised arithmetic time-step does not share this property.
 For these reasons we consider the harmonic time-step symmetrisation factor mathematically somewhat more elegant than the arithmetic factor.
 In addition, the harmonically symmetrised time-steps are always shorter (or equal) than the arithmetically symmetrised time-steps.
 This fact originates directly from the definitions of the arithmetic and the harmonic means.
 The expressions for the two time-step factors $\tau_\mathrm{sym}/\tau$ are visualised in Fig. \ref{fig: symmetrization}.
 For the rest of this study we always use the harmonic time-step symmetrisation.